Table of Contents[Hide][Show]

 Outside Shibuya Station

-Shibuya Center-gai (Shopping District)
+Shibuya Center-gai (Shopping Street)

 Udagawacho, near Shibuya Station

 Walk down the main pedestrian-only drag in Shibuya for a lesson in Japan’s pop culture.
 Find a mix of Japanese and North American shopping along with fast food dining.
-Pop into a Purikura Photo booths for a strip of pics as a souvenir, a must for teens and young adults.
+Pop into a Purikura Photo booth for a strip of pics as a souvenir, a must for teens and young adults.

 After exploring Shibuya and doing a bit of souvenir shopping, head back to Shibuya Station for the next destination.
 Then take the Ginza Line (Orange) from Shibuyu Station to Omate-Sando Station (G2).